 - Knead for 5 minutes- Turn the mixer to medium and let the dough hook knead the dough.

 - Tacky dough- The dough should be tacky, but not stick to your fingers.
-If it is too sticky (this also depends on your location), add an extra TBSP of flour halfway through kneading the dough.
+If it is too sticky (this also depends on your location), add an extra tablespoon of flour halfway through kneading the dough.

 - Let dough rise- Place dough in a greased large bowl and cover with a kitchen towel.
 Let it rise for 1 hour.